What is Urinary Incontinence and how is it treated in Malaysia?

 This is no surprise, as a correct Kegel contraction is very subtle and often hard to detect.

 The muscles are inside of our body which makes visual correction impossible to do.
 What most people consider a good squeeze is often the result of activating the wrong muscles.

 Common mistakes include activating the wrong muscles such as the buttocks, thigh, and abdominal muscles, holding in breath, arching the back etc.

-Urinary incontinence is actually a highly treatable condition.
-In Malaysia, we now have a group of trained medical professionals who are equipped with the knowledge and medical technology to treat and reverse urinary incontinence before it becomes an expensive surgical condition.
+At our Centre, we have assembled a team of trained medical professionals who are equipped with the best-in-class knowledge and latest medical technology to treat and reverse our clients’ urinary incontinence before it becomes an expensive surgical condition.

-You do not need to feel embarrassed or feel difficult to talk to these medical professionals as they are highly trained and experienced in handling urinary incontinence treatment and cases.
-When urinary incontinence is treated early, your cure rate and recovery rate will be must faster and cheaper as compared to later stage options such as surgery.
+You do not need to feel embarrassed or feel difficult to talk about the topic.
+Women’s Health medical professionals are highly trained and experienced in handling urinary incontinence treatment and cases.

 Bottom line is, do treat urinary incontinence early so that your cure rate is higher and avoid later stage options such as pelvic surgery including the removal of the uterus and installing artificial bladder control mechanisms that could ruin our quality of life for the rest of our lives.